stephaneVercouillieBMID/slate/source/workingVersion.html.md

  **request_uri** | Unsupported | Not supported (yet)|The request_uri value is a URL using the https scheme referencing a resource containing a Request Object value, which is a JWT containing the request parameters.
 This parameter enables Open ID Connect requests to be passed by reference, rather than by value.
  **registration** | Unsupported | Not supported due to “client dynamic registration”is not supported.
 The client registration process is done during the partner onboarding.|This parameter is used by the Client to provide information about itself to a Self-Issued OP that would normally be provided to an OP during Dynamic Client RegistrationApproval**, which conforms to the [OpenID Connect 1.0](http://openid.net/specs/openid-connect-core-1_0.html) specifications.

- ### itsme® OpenID Configuration
- The OpenID Connect protocol requires the use of multiple endpoints for authenticating users, and for requesting resources including tokens, user information, and public keys.

- To simplify implementations and increase flexibility, OpenID Connect allows the use of a "Discovery document", a JSON document found at a well-known location containing key-value pairs which provide details about the OpenID Connect provider's configuration including,
-- URIs of the authorization,
-- token,
-- userinfo,
-- supported claims
--  public-keys endpoints to interact with it.

- <aside class="success">The Discovery document for itsme® service may be retrieved from: <a href="https://merchant.itsme.be/oidc/.well-known/openid-configuration">https://merchant.itsme.be/oidc/.well-known/openid-configuration</a></aside>

- Field  names and meanings in this document are defined in [OpenID Connect Discovery 1.0](https://openid.net/specs/openid-connect-discovery-1_0.html)

  # Authenticating the User

  **itsme(r) Login** is based on the [Authorisation Code Flow](http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) of OpenID Connect 1.0.